Implement Quality of Service (QoS) in Microsoft Teams

-On clients using a GPO to set client device port ranges and markings
+On clients using a Group Policy Object (GPO) to set client device port ranges and markings

 On routers (see the manufacturer documentation) or other network devices.
-This may include port-based ACLs or simply defining the QoS queues and DSCP markings, or all of these.
+This might include port-based Access Control Lists (ACLs) or simply defining the QoS queues and DSCP markings, or all of these.

 We recommend implementing these QoS policies using the client source ports and a source and destination IP address of “any.”
 This will catch both incoming and outgoing media traffic on the internal network.

 Validate your QoS implementation by analyzing Teams traffic on the network.